 Overview: Title VII and various state and local laws prohibit employers from discriminating against individuals based on national origin.
 As such, employers cannot discriminate against individuals based on their ethnicity, accent, country of origin or birthplace or because they are of a particular background or group.
 Title VII prohibits discrimination based on an individual’s association with people of a particular national origin or marriage to an individual of a particular national origin.

-The Immigration Reform and Control Act of 1986 (IRCA) makes it unlawful for an employer to discriminate based upon an individual's citizenship or immigration status.
+The Immigration Reform and Control Act of 1986 (IRCA) further makes it unlawful for an employer to discriminate based upon an individual's citizenship or immigration status.
 Accordingly, employers should develop policies and practices that prohibit national origin discrimination as well as citizenship discrimination and engage in training for employees and supervisors with regard to fostering a tolerant, diverse and nondiscriminatory working environment.

-Beth Zoller, J.D., Legal Editor
+Author: Beth Zoller, JD, Legal Editor

 An employer may use this policy to ensure employees speak English when necessary to the welfare of the employer, its employees, and its customers.
 An English-only policy can advance legitimate business interests without restricting non-native speakers from conversing in a language of their choice at appropriate times.